Types of certificates

 The user/device certificates

-The user/device certificates are signed by the tenant CA, so they have the tenant CA certificate as the root of their signature chain.
+The user/device (supplicant) certificates are signed by the tenant CA, so they have the tenant CA certificate as the root of their signature chain.
 This can be either the default tenant CA provided by Portnox Cloud or your own CA.

 • If you use the default tenant CA provided by Portnox Cloud, you can have Cloud generate all user and device certificates for you.
 This is possible because then Cloud has access to the certificate’s private key, which is needed to sign other certificates.
 You can, for example, ask your users to use the self-service onboarding portal to generate and download these certificates for their devices.